adobe/aem-site-template-standard/README.md

 ## Install on AEMaaCS

-* Go to <https://github.com/adobe/aem-site-template-basic/releases/latest> and download `aem-site-template-basic-{version}.zip`
+* Go to <https://github.com/adobe/aem-site-template-standard/releases/latest> and download `aem-site-template-standard-{version}.zip`
-* Upload `aem-site-template-basic-{version}.zip` in AEMaaCS's site creation wizard to create a new site from that template.
+* Upload `aem-site-template-standard-{version}.zip` in AEMaaCS's site creation wizard to create a new site from that template.

 ## Build locally

-Alternatively you can build `aem-site-template-basic-{version}.zip` locally.
+Alternatively you can build `aem-site-template-standard-{version}.zip` locally.

 1. Install Maven (to be able to use the packaging script).
 1. Initialize the project with following command executed at the template root: